MarcellVokk/bfme-foundation-project/README.md

 OnlineKit allows you to easily and seemlessly integrate Online Arena into your own projects.
 Check it out!

 ## WorkshopKit

+*Developed by The Online Battle Arena Team, in collaboration with the Patch 2.22 Team*

 <a href="https://github.com/MarcellVokk/bfme-workshop-kit">
     <img src="https://img.shields.io/badge/GitHub-WorkshopKit-lime"/>
 </a>